Galway end jinx as they beat Kildare to take Division Two title

 Galway 0-18 Kildare 0-16

 “And with 10 different scorers, that’s good to see.
 And not conceding a goal again.
-I think we’ve been taking some flack, up to now, about things at the back.
+I think we’ve been taking some flak, up to now, about things at the back.
 And I’m not sure Kildare even got close to a goal here.
-If you look at the stats, we’ve conceded the least out of division two, so all that makes it very satisfying.”
+If you look at the stats, we’ve conceded the least out of Division Two, so all that makes it very satisfying.”

 “Both teams, I felt, were nervous, and it was a nervy first half,” said O’Neill.
 “It’s just a pity we didn’t perform as well as we can.
 The key thing will be how they learn from this.
 Galway are a serious outfit, really well organised, and it’s important they’re congratulated.